Luzhanqi: Pieces

-Some of these pieces have special features and abilities:

-The Engineers are the only pieces which can turn corners when travelling along the Railroad.
-Engineers can also capture Landmines without being removed from the board.

-Bombs, when in contact with any opponent piece, destroy both itself and the piece.
-They may capture the opponent's flag.
-Bombs cannot be placed on the front line (the first rank) during the initial set-up.

-Landmines are immune to any attack, and cause the destruction of attacking pieces (except when attacked by an Engineer or destroyed by a bomb).
-Depending on the ruleset used, Landmines may or may not be removed from play following a capture.
-Landmines may only be placed on the fifth and sixth ranks during set-up.
-The Landmine cannot move from its original position.

-The Flag must be placed on one of the two Headquarters spaces on the sixth rank.
-It cannot move.
-Its capture brings the victory of the attacker and ends the game.
-Also, when Field Marshal is destroyed, the Flag must be revealed to the opposing player.

 Gameplay

 Both players begin by arranging their pieces on their half of the board, with the markings that indicate rank facing towards them (and hence invisible to the opponent).
 Some version allows the pieces to be placed face up, allowing both players to see them.
 Initially, all pieces must be placed on posts or headquarters; bombs may not be placed on the first rank, landmines must be placed on the last two ranks, and the flag must be placed in one of the headquarters spaces.

 Play then proceeds by turns, with each player moving one piece per turn.
 On each move a piece may move to any connected adjacent space, or use the Railroad lines to travel to more distant spaces.

 When a piece lands on a space occupied by an opposing piece, the respective orders of the two pieces are compared (either by the players or by an independent referee).
 The lower-ordered piece is removed from the board; if the two are of equal order, both are to be removed from the board.
 Special pieces (see above) also play their respective roles.

 As soon as a player's Field Marshal (order 9) is lost (having collided with the opposing Field Marshal, or was destroyed by a bomb or landmine), he must declare so by revealing the headquarters in which his Flag is placed.

 When a player attacks his opponent's headquarters, he will win the game if he enters the one with the flag; if he picked the other headquarters, then normal attacking rules apply, and if the attacking piece captures the headquarters piece, it must remain there and not move, revoking its purpose as a piece.
 However, with this, it becomes obvious to the attacking player that the flag must be planted in the other headquarters.
 (Some variants do not include this rule.)